Top Things to do in Taipei, Taiwan

 A smaller, local, and arguably better night market to visit is Raohe Night Market (Xinyi Anhe on Taipei’s MRT Red Line).

 It’s open similar hours to Shilin (starting around 4:30pm to 5:00pm each day) except it’s smaller and catered more for locals rather than tourists.
-Here you’ll comes across harder-to-find Taiwanese delights such as ice cream crepes, Taiwanese styled steak, authentic stinky tofu, and one of my favorites – cheap, teppenyaki styled grills where they cook hot Taiwanese food right in front of you!
+Here you’ll come across harder-to-find Taiwanese delights such as ice cream crepes, Taiwanese styled steak, authentic stinky tofu, and one of my favorites – cheap, teppanyaki styled grills where they cook hot Taiwanese food right in front of you!

 Set off a Sky Lantern in Pingxi